 RNA structures can horbour a number of structural motifs unlike double helical DNA strands.
 This variety of motifs are catered through the possibility of non-canonical pairing among bases.
 Structural complexity and functional diversity of these heterogeneous motifs of noncoding RNA get stabilized primarily by Hydrogen bonding and stacking interactions.
 Structural exploration of canonical and non-canonical pairs with respect to IUPAC guided three rotational parameters and three translational parameters for base pair and base pair steps along with torsion angle and pseudo torsion angle and recently quantified overlap parameters provides a complete overview of base pairs and base pair steps.

-Base Pair DataBase (BPDB) is collection of all possible base pairs considering both canonical as well as non-canonical ones in available RNA crystal structures.
-Explorarion of specific functionalities and model building for both canonical and non-canonical pairs with the help of RNAHelix (both stand alone and server) are some the key features worth mentioning.
+RNA Base Pair DataBase (RNABPDB) is the collection of all possible base pairs considering both canonical as well as non-canonical ones in available RNA crystal structures.
+Explorarion of specific functionalities and model building for both canonical and non-canonical pairs with the help of RNAHelix (both stand alone and server) are some of the key features worth mentioning.